 Disney Cruise vs Disney World, have you ever wondered which of the two Disney Vacations would be right for your family?
-As someone who has visited Disney World 20+ times and to WDW and is preparing for their 6th Disney Cruise with kids ranging from babies to teens.
+As someone who has visited Disney World 20+ times and to WDW and just finished our 10th Disney Cruise with kids ranging from babies to teens.
 Let me open your eyes to the pros and cons of both of these awesome family vacations.

 I covered this topic on my Family Travel Chat LIVE on Facebook episodes.